docpad/docpad/README.md

 	</html>
 	```

-4. And any files that you have in `src/files` will be copied to the `out` directory.
+1. And any files that you have in `src/files` will be copied to the `out` directory.
 E.g. `src/files/styles/style.css` -> `out/styles/style.css`

-5. Allowing you to easily generate a website which only changes (and automatically updates) when a document changes (which when you think about it; is the majority of websites)
+1. Allowing you to easily generate a website which only changes (and automatically updates) when a document changes (which when you think about it; is the majority of websites)

-6. Cool, now what was with the `<%=...%>` and `<%-...%>` parts which were substituted away?
+1. Cool, now what was with the `<%=...%>` and `<%-...%>` parts which were substituted away?

 	- This is possible because we parse the documents and layouts through a template rendering engine.
-The template rendering engine we use is [Eco](https://github.com/sstephenson/eco) which allows you to do some pretty nifty things.
-In fact we can display the all titles and links of our posts with the following html:
+The template rendering engine used in this example was [Eco](https://github.com/sstephenson/eco) (hence the `.eco` extensions of the layouts).
+Templating engines allows you to do some pretty nifty things, in fact we could display the all titles and links of our posts with the following html:

 		``` html
 		<% for Document in @Documents: %>